swiftlang/swift-evolution/proposals/0311-task-locals.md

 ## Revision history

+- v4.5: Drop the Access type and use the `projectedValue` to simplify read and declaration sites.
 - v4: Changed surface API to be focused around `@TaskLocal` property wrapper-style key definitions.
   - introduce API to bind task-local values in synchronous functions, through `UnsafeCurrentTask`
   - allude to `async` (or `send`) as the way to carry task-local values rather than forcing them into a detached task